pkom79/email-metrics-cloud/docs/BRANDING.md

-# Email Metrics Cloud – Branding and UI Guidelines
+# Email Metrics – Branding and UI Guidelines

 This guide defines the design tokens, components, and patterns used across the app.
 Treat it as the single source of truth and keep it updated as we standardize.
 When adding or modifying UI, reference this document and prefer the shared components listed here.